Last Updated: February 6, 2020

 How High to Hang Artwork: The General Rule

-When hanging pictures or paintings in your home, the general rule is that the centre of the piece should be at eye level.
-This is about 60 inches off the ground, or 5 feet.
-Try this height and stand back to view it from a distance.
-You can get away with 5 inches higher or lower depending on the piece, the space and your preference.
+The easy-to-remember rule when hanging your pictures is to place the centre of the piece at eye level, about 60 inches off the ground.
+Mark out the placement of your picture with tape, stand back and view it from a distance.
+If you’re not happy with it you can get away with 5 inches higher or lower depending on the piece, the space and your preference.

 Hanging Artwork Above Furniture

-If you are hanging your artwork above a large piece of furniture such as a couch or bed, this is an exception to the general rule.
-Instead, hang the picture so that the bottom of it is about 6 to 10 inches above the top of the furniture.
+Furniture changes the rules.
+If you are hanging your artwork above a large piece of furniture, like a couch or bed, it should sit 6 to 10 inches above the top of the furniture.
 This is close enough to make the décor and furniture cohesive, but far enough apart that it won’t look cluttered.
-If your bed does not have a headboard, use the top of the propped-up pillows as the point to measure from.If the furniture is shorter than 32 inches tall, stick with the general rule that its centre should be at eye level: about 60 inches off the ground.
+If your bed does not have a headboard, use the top of the propped-up pillows as the point to measure from.If the furniture is shorter than 32 inches, stick with the general rule that its centre should be at eye level.

 How High to Hang a Gallery Wall?